 The unexpected costs of having a child in New Zealand

-This article was created in collaboration with Rupert Carlyon, the founder of KiwiSaver provider kōura and father-of-three.
+This article was created in collaboration with Rupert Carlyon, the founder of KiwiSaver provider Kōura Wealth and father of three.

 1. When school becomes a ‘maybe’

-Teacher-only days.
-Strikes.
-Illness.
-One day your child's in school, the next day, they're at home, and you're scrambling to arrange care or take time off work.
+Teacher-only days, strikes, illness.
+One day, your child is in school, the next day, they're at home, and you're scrambling to arrange care or take time off work.
 These days off can potentially mean losing a day's pay or forking out for an expensive babysitter.
 The solution?
 Realistic planning.

 Firstly, take stock of your workplace's flexible work policies.
 Could you potentially work from home or adjust your hours on such days?
 Next, consider establishing a network with other parents to share care responsibilities.
-And most importantly, create a 'school off' fund.
-Setting aside a small amount each month will build up a reserve, ensuring that unexpected school days off don't throw your finances off track.
+Creating a 'school off' fund by setting aside a small amount each month will build up a reserve, ensuring that unexpected school days off don't throw your finances off track.

-This goes to show just how important it is to build and maintain an emergency fund, especially if you have a young family to grow.
+This shows just how important it is to build and maintain an emergency fund, especially if you have a young family to raise.
 We’ll return to this shortly.

 2. The case of the broken and lost